HUADA999/Ridge/src/interface/obsidian/README.md

 ## Use
 ### Search
 Click the *Ridge search* icon 🔎 on the [Ribbon](https://help.obsidian.md/User+interface/Workspace/Ribbon) or run *Ridge: Search* from the [Command Palette](https://help.obsidian.md/Plugins/Command+palette)

+*Note: Ensure the ridge server is running in the background before searching.
+Execute `ridge --no-gui` in your terminal if it is not already running*

 <details><summary>Query Filters</summary>